deatrich/linux-home-server/linux-server.md

 then skip this task.

-You will need to reboot the server once you have make this change, but remember to connect the Pi via an ethernet cable to your home router first.
+You will need to reboot the server once you have make this change, but **remember to connect the ethernet cable** on the Pi to your home router first.

 ~~~~ {.shell}
 // List wireless devices - after making this change you will not see this